 Do not unfasten your helmet until you bike is racked.

 TWO TI draft busters and TWO unmarked cars.
-PENALTY POINTS will be given out.
+PENALTY TIMES will be given out.

 Exit for run as indicated on map.
 This is the opposite side from point of return from cycle.